 What is cancer?

 Cancer is a common condition.
 It is estimated that one in two people will develop some form of cancer during their lifetime.
 Being aware of general signs and symptoms linked to the condition can help in early detection.
 This is important because the earlier a cancer is detected, the better the chances of successful treatment.

 In 2016, 9,446 people in Northern Ireland were diagnosed with cancer (figure excludes 3,718 cases of the common but not generally serious non-melanoma skin cancer *).
-The most common types of cancer found in men were prostate, lung, and bowel (colorectal).
-In women, the most common cancer types were breast, bowel (colorectal), and lung.
+The most common types of cancer found in men were prostate, bowel (colorectal) and lung.
+In women, the most common cancer types were breast, lung and bowel (colorectal).

 Cancer is the general name for a group of diseases which affect the body’s cells.
 Although there are many different kinds of cancer, all cancers are caused by abnormal cells growing out of control.
 Cancer cells can invade other tissues through the blood and lymph systems.
 Untreated cancers can cause serious illness and death.